This year marks America's 249th birthday, and Washington's Crossing is one of the greatest spots to celebrate!

 They will also host Quill pen writing for children (and adults) and a tutor explaining education of the Rev War era.

 At 2pm up at the Visitors Center, there will be a reading of the Declaration of Independence, followed by a Musket Firing.
+Also, you can celebrate the 4th by coloring Founding Father's Bookmarks!
+Color one or all 5 of the NJ signers of the Declaration of Independence!
+A craft table will be setup in the Visitors Center Museum during museum hours 9am -4pm all weekend.

 All events are free.
 Don't forget that there are beautiful picnic areas and playgrounds in the park.
 We invite you to make a day of it!